AlanPBourke/DapperUnitOfWorkLegacyDbf/README.md

 # DapperUnitOfWorkLegacyDbf

-A simple illustration of how the Dapper micro-ORM and FluentMap can be used with a Repository and Unit Of Work pattern to perform CRUD operations on a DBF database via OLEDB.
+This application demonstrates how to perform atomic create, update and delete operations on typical Customer and Customer Transaction tables in a one-to-many relationship, using the Dapper micro-ORM and FluentMap and a Repository\Unit Of Work pattern.
+The database is comprised of DBF files and is accessed using the Visual FoxPro OleDb driver.
+There are no rules, triggers or similar implemented at database level.

 As examples some integration tests using XUnit are provided in the 'Tests' project, and there is also a simple console application in the 'SimpleExample' project.